-Here is a list of baby names beginning with the letter Z. Currently, Z is the 7th least popular letter to start a name with in the United States of America.
-There aren't many traditional English language names that start with Z, so many of these names have an exotic or trendy feel.
+Here is a list of baby names beginning with the letter Z. Currently, Z is the seventh-least popular letter to start a name with in the United States.
+There aren't many traditional English language names that start with Z, so many of these names have a unique and special feel.

 Zuri means beautiful in Swahili.
-This name has been in the top 1000 in the USA since 2010 and is especially popular with African Americans.
+This name has been in the top 1000 in the U.S. since 2010 and is especially popular with African Americans.

 There are many possible sources for this name.
 Zariah could come from:

-- the Hebrew name Azaria, a biblical male name
+- Hebrew name Azaria is a male name from the Bible

 The spelling Zariyah is probably a modern invention, but it can also be an alternate spelling for Sariyah, from the book of Mormon.

-This name derives from two distinct routes, it can be the feminine form of Yiddish name Selig meaning blessed or happy, or it can be a nickname for Griselda which means grey battle.
+This name derives from two distinct routes, it can be the feminine form of the Yiddish name Selig, meaning blessed or happy, or it can be a nickname for Griselda which means grey battle.

 Zelda is the most consistently popular girl Z name.
-Zelda reentered the US Girl top 1000 names in 2015, after leaving in 1967.
+Zelda reentered the U.S. girls' top 1000 names in 2015, after leaving in 1967.
 Peaked at 376 in 1911.
 The most famous Zelda is the cartoon character from the Legend of Zelda.